 And finally, in late 2015, 2.5 years after she had decided to end her life, Vivian had her own stall at a coffee shop in Holland Close – “Madam Leong Ban Mian”.

-Today, the stall offers yong tau foo and Thai food as well, and is a favourite among food bloggers in Singapore.
+Today, the stall is located at 7 Maxwell Road.
+It is also a favourite among food bloggers in Singapore.
+(Updated 2020)

 Ban mian seller in Singapore: Hard life but worth it

 The Vivian of today is a far cry from the depressed mum she once was.
 Her life is tough, but she looks forward to it every day.

 She tells Channel NewsAsia, “Every morning, I am up at 6.30am to get my daughter ready for school.
 Then I have to open my stall, make the noodles, prepare the chilli, cut the ingredients … all before my stall opens at 10am.”